 A recipe for anyone needing a little yum yum in their life.
 Which is everyone, right?
 If you’re not a meat eater, substitute your favorite protein… this marinade is equal opportunity.
-It uses our Korean Kimchi but feel free to try it with our Japanese version.
+It uses our Korean Style Kimchi but feel free to try it with our Miso Horseradish version.
 This recipe was created by the talented Alise Porter, who won our wildbrine recipe contest.

 1 lb. skirt or flank steak, prepared with kimchi marinade

 1/4 lb. shiitake mushrooms, sliced

 2 heads baby bok choy, sliced